 FRIENDS OF THE GULF BREEZE LIBRARY BOARD OF DIRECTORS MEETING: 5:30 p.m. second Tuesdays at the Gulf Breeze Library, 1060 Shoreline Drive.
 Details: www.facebook.com/friendsofgblibrary

-ANIMANGA CLUB: 4 p.m. third Tuesdays of each month at the Gulf Breeze Library, bring your art; discuss techniques of drawing, cartooning, anime and manga, as well as your favorite titles and artists in those genres.
+ANIMANGA CLUB: 4 p.m. third Tuesdays of each month, Gulf Breeze Library, 1060 Shoreline Drive.
+Bring your art; discuss techniques of drawing, cartooning, anime and manga, as well as your favorite titles and artists in those genres.
 Open to sixth- through eighth-graders.
-Join us on July 17 for a special two hour meeting as we watch Miguel journey to the Land of the Dead.
-Refreshments will be provided by the Friends of the Gulf Breeze Library.

 NAVARRE AUTHORS CLUB: 4 p.m., third Wednesday of every month at the Navarre Library, 8484 James M. Harvell Road.
 Join other local authors; topics of discussion will include everything from the writing process to how a new author can be published.